 yoga and sailing retreats in greece

-There is a particular kind of freedom that sailing in the Aegean produces and that no land-based retreat can replicate — the sensation of moving through a landscape that is continuously, unhurriedly changing, of waking each morning to a different bay, a different quality of light, a different angle on the same endless blue.
+There is a particular kind of freedom that sailing in the Aegean produces and that no land-based retreat can replicate, the sensation of moving through a landscape that is continuously, unhurriedly changing, of waking each morning to a different bay, a different quality of light, a different angle on the same endless blue.
 Combined with a daily yoga practice, this freedom becomes something more structured and more purposeful than a sailing holiday, and something more alive and more responsive than a fixed-location retreat.

-A yoga and sailing retreat in Greece is, at its best, a moving meditation — a week or more of practice conducted inside one of the world’s most extraordinary natural environments, where the rhythm of the sea, the demands of life aboard, and the daily discipline of the mat combine into an experience that is genuinely greater than the sum of its parts.
+A yoga and sailing retreat in Greece is, at its best, a moving meditation, a week or more of practice conducted inside one of the world’s most extraordinary natural environments, where the rhythm of the sea, the demands of life aboard, and the daily discipline of the mat combine into an experience that is genuinely greater than the sum of its parts.
 The Aegean has been a place of human movement, discovery, and encounter for thousands of years.
-A sailing retreat is simply the most honest way to practice within it.
+A sailing retreat is simply the most honest way to practise within it.

 AUTHOR